batuhnzdmr/powered-by-hostibu/README.md

 ```

 > [!NOTE]
-> Either in the footer section or just before the closing </body> tag (if your site doesn't have a footer
+> Either in the footer section or just before the closing </body> tag (if your site doesn't have a footer).

 2. Then include this CSS in your stylesheet: